aberner6/kadk-data-vis/README.md

 NOTE: As we will all be on video calls for many hours, feel free to simply mute yourself so that the sound coming from all our devices do not make too much audio chaos :) I prefer that you keep your video cameras ON as much as possible because this also helps me to see whether you are physically available (I can ask you a question or ask for your input) or whether you may have gone to another room for water, etc.

 6. Homework: Remains the same.
 I will review your work once you post it in the #assignments channel.
-7. Guidance: Remains the same: sign up for "office hours" with me or ping me at any time during our course days for extra help, project mentorship, brainstorms, troubleshooting.
+7. Guidance: Remains the same: sign up for [office hours](https://calendly.com/a-berner/kadk-office-hours) with me or ping me at any time during our course days for extra help, project mentorship, brainstorms, troubleshooting.
 8. Peer-to-peer learning: We will stay on google hangouts when working on in-class exercises.
 Therefore, feel free to simply un-mute yourself and ask someone a question just as you would in the class at any point.
 Also, PLEASE post any questions, code issues, thoughts in slack.
 9. Materials:
     * Lectures: After each lecture-day, I will post a PDF of my slides on slack.